Lady Howard of Tavistock

 I’m way past the point of white weddings now, I’ll only take a lover

-Although as a wife I’ve truly failed, I try and be a better mother
+As a wife it would seem I’ve truly failed, I try and be a better mother

 Head home to Tavistock with George my boy, but me and luck don’t mix